pablotrianda/pablotrianda/README.md

 This repo has mostly my editor config, i3, tmux and other config and some tools was I build to improvement my workflow.
 Feel free to send a PR to any of them ✨

+The latest tools created are:
+ - [Brancher](https://github.com/pablotrianda/brancher): Tool to manage git branches.
+ - [Config](https://github.com/pablotrianda/config): Read configurations an a easy and fast way from a yaml file.